wannesm/adsphd/README.md

     pdflatex thesis
     pdflatex thesis

-Any other Latex build tool like latexmk, rubber, TeXShop or TeXWorks should also work out of the box.
+Any other Latex build tool like latexmk, rubber, SCons, TeXShop or TeXWorks should also work out of the box.

 Using the simple Python compile script
 --------------------------------------

-There is a simple Python compilation script supplied.
+There is a simple and naive Python compilation script supplied which should work cross-platform.

     ./run.py             # Compile to pdf
     ./run.py clean       # Clean auxiliary files